arjunulag/ecDNA-classification/README.md

 **Supplementary Code Repository for Research Publication**

-This repository contains the complete computational methods and analysis pipeline used in our research on predicting extrachromosomal DNA (ecDNA) presence in cancer samples.
-This code documentation serves to ensure transparency and reproducibility of our published findings.
+This repository contains the complete analysis pipeline for predicting extrachromosomal DNA (ecDNA) presence from WES data.

 ## Purpose